 You can also use the Oyster card for some additional train services, including to Gatwick Airport.
 It is not currently valid for Heathrow Express, Stansted Express, or services to London Luton airport.
 You can however use an Oyster card to travel via Underground from all Heathrow Terminals, which is the most cost effective way of getting from Heathrow Airport into London.
 You can also use your Oyster card to get to and from London City Airport, via the Docklands Light Railway (DLR).

 Exclusions you should Know

 As mentioned above, the Oyster card does not cover Heathrow Express or Heathrow Connect services.
-Oyster cards are not accepted on East Midlands Trains, Grand Central, Hull Trains, Virgin Trains, or Virgin Trains East Coast services – essentially, you cannot use your Oyster Card for rail or bus services where the journey starts or finishes outside of London, with the specific exemption of those destinations listed on the Oyster website.
+Oyster cards are not accepted on East Midlands Trains, Grand Central, Hull Trains, Virgin Trains, or Virgin Trains East Coast services – essentially, you cannot use your Oyster Card for rail or bus services where the journey starts or finishes outside of London, with a few specific exemptions.
 If in doubt, ask a badged member of staff at a station.

 There are a some popular tourist destinations inside and near London that you might want to visit, and wonder if you can use your Oyster card to visit, such as Hampton Court Palace, the Warner Bros.
 Studio Tour – The Making of Harry Potter, and Windsor Castle.

 For Hampton Court Palace, you can use your Oyster card to travel to it, as it is in Zone 6 and can be reached by train or bus.

 For the Harry Potter studio tour, you can use your Oyster Card to travel via National Rail train to the Watford Junction station and then you can take the studio tour shuttle (small fee) to the film studios in Leavesden (must have a studio ticket purchased in advance).
 Or you can just book a tour that includes your ticket and direct transfers from London.